CE Marking vs UKCA Marking

 Related Questions

-Can a product carry both CE and UKCA marks?
+Can a product carry both CE and UKCA Marking?

-No. UK law prohibits dual marking.
-Products must carry either CE (for EU distribution) or UKCA (for GB only), never both.
-Goods destined for both markets must be manufactured or re-marked separately to meet each jurisdiction.
+No. UK legislation explicitly prohibits dual marking.
+A product must carry either CE (for EU distribution) or UKCA (for GB), not both.
+Goods destined for both markets must be manufactured or re-marked to meet each jurisdiction's requirements separately.
+Some manufacturers maintain separate production batches—one marked CE for export, one marked UKCA for domestic UK distribution.
+Others apply selective re-marking at dispatch, which extends lead time by 5–8 weeks.

 Explore more